Can I reduce my Council Tax?

 These reductions make sure that disabled people do not pay more tax because of extra space that they need because of a disability.

 If you think you may qualify for disabled relief you can apply.
-Telephone: 01205 314200 to request an application form or write to us at the address listed below.
+Telephone: 01205 314200 to request an application form or write to us at Revenues Section, Boston Borough Council, Municipal Buildings, West Street, Boston, Lincolnshire PE21 8QR.